National Conference Awards

 QUALIFYING CRITERIA

-Applicants must be Members of the Association who are in active training (i.e. working towards, but not yet having acquired FRCPath) on the date of the competition.
+Applicants must be Members of the Association who were in active training (i.e. working towards, but not yet having acquired FRCPath) when the work submitted for the award was completed.
+Applicants may submit this work as an abstract to the meeting within one year of being awarded FRCPath.

 Applicants must certify that the work, or a substantial and clearly defined part of it, is their own work.